The Detrended Price Oscillator strategy tool from TradingView is similar to a moving average, but easier to read.

 The feature of today’s Script Spotlight is an older tool that is not groundbreaking or super sophisticated but it will make your chart reading faster.

 It is called The Detrended Price Oscillator and it is very similar to a simple moving average.

-If you don’t have a TradingView account yet, make a free one here.
+If you don’t have a TradingView account yet, make one here for free.

 Detrended Price Oscillator Strategy by HPotter

 // Copyright by HPotter v1.0 30/03/2017 study(title="Detrended Price Oscillator", shorttitle="DPO") Length = input(14, minval=1) Series = input(title="Price", type=string, defval="close") hline(0, color=green, linestyle=line) xPrice = close xsma = sma(xPrice, Length) nRes = xPrice - xsma pos = iff(nRes > 0, 1, iff(nRes < 0, -1, nz(pos, 0))) barcolor(pos == -1 ? red: pos == 1 ? green : blue ) plot(nRes, color=red, title="Detrended Price Oscillator")

 Parameters: Length (number of timespans to calculate over, default 14) and Price (candle value input, default Close).

 What it does: It takes the price values over the chosen span and calculates a standard moving average from them.
 It then calculates the difference between the price and the SMA: